-It’s easier than ever to build your own home theater; heck, you can even get the IMAX experience in your living room!
-The challenge now is to do it without breaking the bank.
+It’s easier than ever to build your own home theater!
+The challenge is to do it without breaking the bank.
 Surprisingly, a few simple tricks can make that happen.

-Among the common mistakes in setting up a home theater is to under- or over-budget for the project.
+Among the common mistakes in building a home theater is to under- or over-budget for the project.
 But by knowing which items you can skip, which you can repurpose, and which budget buys to look at, you can save a few bucks without compromising on the quality of your experience.
-That’s what we’re looking to do here.

 Before you start, this is the most important advice you will need.
 Given the way technology updates these days, you won’t find the cutting-edge, future-proof stuff in every category at the same time.
 So if you try and buy all the parts together, you’ll end up compromising, and maybe need an upgrade sooner than you thought.

 Instead, buy the can’t-do-without components right now, and get cheaper variants for everything else—or skip them altogether.
-Even for those important bits, do your research on how long they will last and spend accordingly.
-We’ll advise on some of these aspects in this article, but no matter what, don’t purchase everything at once.
-Stagger out the components so that you buy the most future-proof, best-value-for-money device at every stage.
+Even for those important components, do your research on how long they will last and spend accordingly.

-Before you go and get a projector, though, please know how to set up a projection-based home theater.
-Because a projector doesn’t have backlight, you’ll need to spend on additional materials like blackout curtains and a projection screen (our resident expert James recommends the Homegear 120HD).
+Instead of TVs, you can also go with a projector, but that raises costs in the long run.
+Because a projector doesn’t have a backlight, you’ll need to spend on additional materials like blackout curtains and a projection screen like the Homegear 120HD.

 Even if you have to add a few things, repurposing your old PC will be cheaper and make a more well-rounded media unit than any gadget you buy.
-Yup, even the $35 Raspberry Pi.
+Yep, even the Raspberry Pi.
 While we’re big fans, there are certain things the “Pi Home Theater” can’t do.

-As we once pointed out, cord cutters should buy PCs over set top boxes.
-The flexibility that a proper computer gives you cannot be compared to what you’ll get with even something like the much-loved Roku or other streaming devices.
-More often than not, a PC can do the tasks a streaming device will, but it doesn’t work the other way around.
+The flexibility that a proper computer gives you cannot be compared to what you’ll get with even something like a Roku or Chromecast.
+A PC can do all the tasks a streaming device can do, but it doesn’t work the other way around.

 More importantly, a PC keeps your options open for the future.
-You could add a 4K Blu-ray drive, or a better audio card, or upgrade the processor, or add a graphics card to make it into a gaming console, and so on.
+You could add a 4K Blu-ray drive, or a better audio card.
+You could upgrade the processor, or add a graphics card to make it into a gaming console, etc.

 Start With Cheap Speakers

 A home theater system defaults to a 5.1 setup (i.e., five satellite speakers and one subwoofer).
 Before you purchase anything, figure out where you will place each speaker, how the wiring will work, and other details.
-Once you have done that, go and buy the Monoprice 8247 for $90.
+Once you have done that, buy the Monoprice 108247 Surround Sound System.

-These cheap speakers have received plaudits from the most respected audio reviewers as the best budget speakers out there.
-Heck, in this price range, we didn’t even find used speakers of better models.
 If you’re building a new home theater and want to keep the cost low, this is a smart purchase.
-Remember, you can always upgrade the speakers later!
+Remember, you can always upgrade the speakers later.